Djihads80/MojavatarsBlender/README.md

 ![image](https://github.com/user-attachments/assets/efae8188-149d-4b94-ba96-7893690a19f6)

-To add reflections to the hair (and to also fix the moustache), find the Factor Image Texture (you can use Middle Mouse Button to navigate through the shader's node setup)
+To add reflections to the hair (and to also fix the mustache), find the Factor Image Texture (you can use Middle Mouse Button to navigate through the shader's node setup)

 ![image](https://github.com/user-attachments/assets/d7c4282f-4781-4710-b680-37f0d72b71d9)